skidlamer/Custom-Krunker-Client/README.md

 - Requirements for both methods
 	1. Install [Node.js](https://nodejs.org/en/download/).
 Versions above 9.0.0 should works fine.
 If you using `apt` to install Node.js, please note that apt may not work because apt provides very old version of Node.js.
 You can use [nvm](https://github.com/nvm-sh/nvm) to easily manage Node.js versions so it is highly recommended.
 	2. [Download ZIP](https://github.com/Mixaz017/Custom-Krunker-Client/archive/master.zip) and extract, or clone this repository.
 We call the extracted directory or the cloned repository "local repository".
-	3. Open CLI ( Terminal ) from local repository and run `npm i`.
-This command should install all dependenciy modules.
+	3. Open CLI ( Command Prompt, Terminal, etc. ) from local repository and run `npm i`.
+This command should install all dependency modules.
 - Build method ( recommended )
 	This method will build a executable file.
 	1. Open CLI and run `npm i electron-builder -g`.
 This command should install `electron-builder` module globally.
 	2. Run `electron-builder -c.win="" -c.mac="" -c.linux=""`.
 The executable file will be created in `dist` directory.
-	3. Run the executable file.
+	3. Run the executable file in `dist` directory.
 - No build method
 	This method simply launches the client directly, without building.
 You have to do this method every time you want to launch the client.
 	1. Open CLI and run `npm start`.
 This command should launch the client.